carol-hsu/carol-hsu.github.io/content/post/vm_macos.md

 But that approach causes two issues:
 VM newbies might unknowingly waste resources (Windows 11 VM is asked for 64 GB disk space!), and the experienced users waste time hunting down basic configuration options.
-Say what you will about VirtualBox -- it may be old-school, but I still prefer its directness.
+Say what you will about VirtualBox: it may be old-school, but I still prefer its directness.
 It lets you configure everything upfront without hidden steps.